Borderlands 4: Premise and characters

-Plot
+Synopsis

-Six years after the Moonfall incident, when Elpis appeared over Kairos due to Lilith, which revealed the planet's location, a new generation of Vault Hunters arrives on the planet to find its Vault, which is protected by the planet's dictator, the Timekeeper, and his Order forces.
+Six years after the Moonfall incident, when Elpis appeared over Kairos due to Lilith, which revealed the planet's location, a new generation of Vault Hunters arrives on Kairos to find its Vault, which is protected by the planet's dictator, the Timekeeper, and his Order forces.
 The Timekeeper quickly captures the Vault Hunters and forcibly implants bolt control devices into them before they are rescued by Arjay of the Crimson Resistance, a group rebelling against the Timekeeper's rule.
 When the Timekeeper attempts to seize control of the Vault Hunters, Arjay sacrifices himself by jamming the Timekeeper's control, but leaves his own bolt vulnerable.
 The Timekeeper forces Arjay to kill himself while the Vault Hunters make their escape to the headquarters of the Crimson Resistance, where they find its leader and sole survivor, Claptrap.

-Claptrap recruits the Vault Hunters into the Crimson Resistance (a new form of the Crimson Raiders), and tasks them with gathering additional allies from all around Kairos so they can strike back against the Timekeeper.
+Claptrap recruits the Vault Hunters into the Crimson Resistance, and tasks them with gathering additional allies from all around Kairos so they can strike back against the Timekeeper.
 They first manage to recruit Rush and his Outbounders, a group of off-world travelers who were stranded on Kairos, and Zadra, a former Order scientist who defects to the Crimson Resistance.
-Zadra explains that the Timekeeper has sealed himself away at the Vault, and the only way to access it is to acquire the command bolts of his three top lieutenants: Idolator Sol, Vile Lictor, and Callis.
+Zadra explains that the Timekeeper has sealed himself away at the Vault, and the only way to access it is to acquire the command bolts of his three top lieutenants: Idolator Sol, Vile Lictor, and Callis the Ripper Queen.
+(Note: The player can choose to pursue the three lieutenants in any order.)
 The Vault Hunters assist the Outbounders in eliminating Idolator Sol, who was developing a bioweapon to wipe them out.
-They then collect Idolator Sol's command bolt while earning the loyalty of the Outbounders.
+They then collect Sol's command bolt while earning the loyalty of the Outbounders.